 XII.
 Procurement of Goods and Services

 The subrecipient must have written purchasing policies.
 The subrecipient shall follow the same policies and procedures it uses for procurement from its non-Federal funds.
 The subrecipient shall ensure that every purchase order or other contract includes any clauses required by Federal statutes and executive orders, their implementing regulations, and the grant contract provisions.
 The subrecipient must have all goods and equipment on site prior to the end of the grant to request reimbursement for the item under the grant; items received after the grant ends are not allowable expenses under the grant.
 Procedures must avoid acquisition of unnecessary or duplicative items.
 Where appropriate, lease versus purchase analysis should be performed as well as other appropriate analysis for determining the most economical method for obtaining items or services.
 Recipients are encouraged to use Federal/State excess and surplus property when possible.

-- PROCUREMENT STANDARDS (Updated 7/1/2018)
+1. PROCUREMENT STANDARDS

-- ADEQUATE COMPETITION
+2. ADEQUATE COMPETITION

 All procurement transactions, whether negotiated or competitively bid and without regard to dollar value shall be conducted in a manner so as to provide maximum open and free competition.
 Interagency agreements between units of local government are excluded from this provision.

-- NON-COMPETITIVE PRACTICES
+3. NON-COMPETITIVE PRACTICES

 The subrecipient shall be alert to organizational conflicts of interest or non-competitive practices among contractors that may restrict or eliminate competition or otherwise restrain trade.
 Contractors that develop or draft specifications, requirements, statements of work, and/or Requests for Proposals (RFP’s) for a proposed procurement shall be excluded from bidding or submitting a proposal to compete for the award of such procurement.
 Any request for exemption must be submitted in writing to OCJP.

 This Page Last Updated: February 2, 2023 at 1:48 PM